sonots/redis_getlock/README.md

 end
 ```

-The problem here is the value of `timeout`.
+The problem here is the value of `expire`.
-The expiration time `timeout` is necessary so that a lock will eventually be released even if a process is crashed or killed by SIGKILL before deleting the key.
+The expiration time `expire` is necessary so that a lock will eventually be released even if a process is crashed or killed by SIGKILL before deleting the key.
 However, how long should we set if we are uncertain how long a job takes?

 This gem takes a following approach to resolve this problem.